Instruments at San Jose

 This winded/non-winded hybrid instrument consists of a three-manual Allen console, several digital ranks (speakers) and twelve winded (pipe) ranks.
 The pipes were gifts from the now closed Dunne Music Company warehouse in Orlando, FL.
 The console was transferred from the non-operational St. Margaret's Episcopal Church in Fleming Island.

-In addition to our organ, our worship is supported by a Chickering grand piano and, from time to time, various forms of string, woodwind, and brass accompaniment.
+In addition to our organ, our worship is supported by a Chickering grand piano and, from time to time, various forms of string, woodwind, brass, and percussion accompaniment.

 For the complete story of "The Organ That Fell From The Sky," you may request the book by the same name from either our parish library or the music office found just off the chancel.